 Our Projects

 In addition to monitoring the birds at sites on behalf of our conservation partners, we also run a number of colour-ringing projects and support other ringers whose work in undertaken within Norfolk.
 Where the species receives special protection under the Wildlife & Countryside Act, all projects on these species are undertaken under the appropriate schedule 1 licence.
+If you see any birds from any of these projects please report online via our reporting portal -

 These projects are: